-readiness standards.
-N. 135 N. 16 111 100 - · Not Met Met w/ Conditions Met Rating 1.1 Program of Study.
-The degree/program plan, The degree/program plan, The degree/program plan, The program's sequence of curriculum aligned to national curriculum aligned to national curriculum aligned to national courses provides multiple standards, curriculum standards, curriculum standards, curriculum alignmen opportunities to learn, apply, alignment to CAEP Specialty alignment to CAEP Specialty t to CAEP Specialty Areas, and and reflect on content specific Areas, and syllabi were Areas, and syllabi were syllabi were submitted. national standards as each submitted, but may be missing submitted, but may candidate progresses through information or information is be inaccurate as compared to the program.
-Program includes inaccurate as compared to the the syllabi. the following standalone submitted syllabi. courses: Classroom Management, Data Analysis/Evaluation, and Special Education.
+Not Met Met w/ Conditions Met Rating 1.1 Program of Study.
+The degree/program plan, The degree/program plan, The degree/program plan, The program's sequence of curriculum aligned to curriculum aligned to curriculum aligned to courses provides multiple national standards, national standards, national opportunities to learn, apply, curriculum alignment curriculum alignment standards, curriculum align and reflect on content to CAEP Specialty Areas, to CAEP Specialty Areas, ment to CAEP Specialty specific national standards and syllabi were submitted, and syllabi were submitted, Areas, and syllabi were as each candidate progresses but may be missing but may be inaccurate as submitted. through the information or information compared to the syllabi. program.
+Program includes is inaccurate as compared to the following standalone the submitted syllabi. courses: Classroom • Management, Data Analysis/Evaluation, and Special Education.
 1.2 Content Knowledge.
-The focus of the narrative is Narrative focuses Narrative focuses how the Candidates are prepared with centered on the on one particular concept, program prepares candidates the critical concepts, principles, licensure exams.
-Data from principle, or practice to with critical concepts, and practices that ensure the licensure exams were ensure candidate preparation principles, and practices to preparation for the provided.
-Data analysis and/or for recommended licensure ensure preparation for recommended licensure area. interpretation of how data was area.
-Data from the last 2/3 recommended licensure used to improve program may years of licensure exams were area.
-Data from the last 3 or may not have been provided.
-Data analysis and/or years of licensure exams were provided. interpretation of how data was provided including data used to improve program may analysis and interpretation of how data was used to or may not have been provided.
-1.2 Instanctions The focus of the narrative is Narrative focuses improve program.
-Narrative focuses 1.3 Instruction: centered on the data.
-Data Pedagogical Skills. on an opportunity for on opportunities to learn and Candidates experience analysis and/or interpretation candidates to learn and practice practice a variety of
+The focus of the narrative is Narrative focuses Narrative focuses how the Candidates are prepared centered on the on one particular concept, program prepares candidates with the critical concepts, licensure exams.
+Data from principle, or practice to with critical concepts, principles, and practices that the licensure exams were ensure candidate preparation principles, and practices to ensure preparation for the provided.
+Data analysis for recommended licensure ensure preparation for recommended licensure and/or interpretation of how area.
+Data from the last 2/3 recommended licensure area. data was used to improve years of licensure exams area.
+Data from the last 3 program may or may not were years of licensure exams have been provided. provided.
+Data analysis were provided including • and/or interpretation of data analysis how data was used to and interpretation of how improve program may or data was used to improve